2023 Breeders’ Cup Odds & Betting Guide

-The Breeders’ Cup is an annual thoroughbred horse racing series consisting of over $30 million worth of stakes races held over two days in the fall.
+The 2023 Breeders’ Cup is set for Friday, Nov.
+3, and Saturday, Nov.
+4 at Santa Anita Park in Arcadia, CA. The annual thoroughbred horse racing series consists of over $30 million worth of stakes races held over two days in the fall.

 The Breeders’ Cup host track changes annually to a different horse racing facility in the US.
 The Breeders’ Cup has been held more than half the time at either Santa Anita Park in California (ten times) or Churchill Downs in Kentucky (nine times).